Old Fashioned Apple Cake

 Can I make this cake gluten-free?

-Yes!
-Swap the flour for a 1-to-1 gluten-free baking flour.
+Yes.
+Swap in a 1-to-1 gluten-free baking flour.
 I’ve tested it and it works beautifully.

 More Homemade Cake Recipes